6 Helpful Tips to Floss Your Teeth Better

 6-tips-to-better-tooth-flossing

-Flossing isn’t just a recommended practice; it’s a critical component of maintaining optimal oral hygiene.
+Flossing is more than just a suggestion; it’s a vital component of maintaining excellent oral hygiene.
 Here’s why:

-• Preventing Tooth Decay: Flossing reaches the tight spaces between your teeth where toothbrushes often can’t access.
-By removing trapped food particles and plaque, it helps prevent the formation of cavities in these hard-to-reach areas.
+• Cavity Prevention: Flossing reaches the tight spaces that toothbrushes often miss, helping to prevent cavities in these hard-to-reach areas.

-• Cost Savings: Preventative dental care, such as daily flossing, can save you money in the long run by reducing the need for costly dental procedures to address issues like cavities, gum disease, and tooth loss.
+• Cost Savings: Daily flossing can save you money in the long run by reducing the need for costly dental procedures related to cavities and gum disease.

 flossing_technique_1